Minnesota state senator resigns after he was charged with soliciting a minor for prostitution

 The federal charge is attempted coercion and enticement of a minor to engage in prostitution.
 Six other suspects were arrested in the sting, prosecutors said.

-According to Eichorn’s Senate profile, he is married with four children.
-He lists his profession as entrepreneur and was first elected in 2016.
+According to Eichorn’s profile, which has now been removed from the Senate website, he is married with four children.
+He listed his profession as entrepreneur and was first elected in 2016.
+He got some national attention earlier this month as one sponsor of a not-very-serious bill that would have designated “Trump derangement syndrome” as a mental illness.

+The governor, who had been among the many Democrats who also called for Eichorn’s resignation, will have to call a special session to fill the empty seat.
+Until then, Senate Democrats will have a two-seat majority.
+The northern Minnesota district voted heavily for President Donald Trump in the November election.

+Senate Democrats have come under GOP fire for protecting Democratic Sen. Nicole Mitchell, of Woodbury, who was arrested last spring on a felony charge for allegedly burglarizing her estranged stepmother’s home.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.